mixaildudin/node-markov-generator/README.md

 Here you create an instance of `TextGenerator` passing an array of strings to it - it represents your text corpus which will be used to "train" the generator.
-The more strings/sentences you pass, the more diverse results you get, so you would better pass like hundreds of them - or even more!
+The more strings/sentences you pass, the more diverse results you get, so you'd better pass like hundreds of them - or even more!

 `TextGenerator.generateSentence()` returns a `string` or `null` in case it was unable to generate a sentence.